 Principles of Inclusive Marketing

+This brings us to the meat of inclusive marketing: the principles.
 Although this is a relatively new term for the mainstream, inclusive marketing is mature enough to have a few key principles:

-- Tone – Inclusive marketing starts with tone, because the style in which a message is conveyed is more important here than anywhere.
+- Tone – Inclusive marketing starts with tone because the style in which a message is conveyed is more important here than anywhere.
 Prospects who find themselves turned off by a message that isn’t inclusive don’t need a reason to hate it.
 They will just take their dollars elsewhere.

 - Consider connotation – The set of associations implied by a word that expands beyond its literal meaning can strengthen the relationship between business and prospect or it can destroy it.
 Inclusive marketing carefully considers the connotation of its phrases and symbols.